adamesch/lifepg-public/+ Encounters/productivity-timeblocking-2024331124705.md

 	- everything you need to do on a particular day should be scheduled in advance
 	- tie specific routines to specific timeblocks
 	- multitasking is a lie. whole ass one thing at a time.
-- the key to timeblocking is actually following
+- the key to timeblocking is actually following the schedule you set for yourself. don't timeblock a thing if you don't intend on actually doing it then.

 # tips